cloudant-labs/slate/docs2017/src/basics/index.md

 and handle a wide variety of data types like JSON, full-text, and geo spatial.
-{{site.data.keyword.cloudant_short_notm}} is an operational data store optimized to handle concurrent reads and writes, and provide high availability and data durability.
+{{site.data.keyword.cloudant_short_notm}} is an operational data store, optimized to handle concurrent reads and writes, and provide high availability and data durability.

 ## Scalable, Fault-tolerant JSON data stores